chana91/Oauth2-Spring-Social/README.md

 OAuth2 client ID and secret to the "google.clientId" and "google.clientSecret" environment properties when running the app.

-Make sure you replace the following line in DriveController.java  before running Resource resource = new FileSystemResource("/resources/images/test.png");  // Line no: 59 : replace the file path with a valid file.
+Make sure you replace the following line in DriveController.java  before running.
+Resource resource = new FileSystemResource("/resources/images/test.png");  // Line no: 59 : replace the file path with a valid file.